JD Admission Requirements

 The master programs at the Loyola University New Orleans begin in the fall semester, including a one-week intensive course and a week-long orientation.

-Applications open each year on September 15 and close on August 1.
+Fall 2023 Applications open October 1, 2022 and close on July 23, 2023.
 Applicants are encouraged to apply prior to the priority scholarship consideration deadline of March 1.
 Applicants are reviewed for scholarship consideration when they apply for their program of interest.
 There is no separate scholarship application.
 Scholarships are generally awarded in tandem with offers of admission.

 There are no specific undergraduate degrees required to enroll in Loyola Law’s master’s degree programs; however priority is given to people who majored in allied fields.
 Once admitted, students must present satisfactory evidence that they have earned an undergraduate degree before beginning any coursework within Loyola Law.